binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

     The Custom Element author can also decide to define a set of CSS properties as a single Custom CSS property, called a [Custom CSS mixin](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-mixins), and then allow all of the properties within the set to be applied to a specific CSS rule in an elements local DOM.
 This is done using the [CSS @apply rule](https://tabatkins.github.io/specs/css-apply-rule/).
 This allows consumers to mix in any styles within the single Custom CSS property, but only intentionally by using the `--` prefix.

     Polymer also has a large [collection of Custom Elements](https://elements.polymer-project.org/) already created for you out of the box.
 Some of these Custom Elements are perfect for constraining and providing validation and filtering of input types, [credit card details](https://elements.polymer-project.org/browse?package=gold-elements) for example.

   * You have read, understood and implemented [Validation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) as per Identify Risks section
 * **Filtering**
   * Your filtering routines are doing as expected with valid and non-valid input (both client and server side)
   * You have read, understood, and implemented [Filtering](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-filtering) as per Identify Risks section
 * **Sanitisation**
   * All valid characters that need modification are modified.
-Modifying could simply be a case of rounding a float down (removing precision), or changing the case of an alpha character, which is not usually a security issue.
+Modifying could simply be a case of rounding a float down (removing precision), or changing the case of an alpha character, which is not usually a security issue
   * Sanitising or transforming the character signatures known to be dangerous in the [execution contexts](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation) you have discovered in your code that character signatures pass through / are placed in and are transformed into their safe counterparts.
 If your libraries cover all cases which, in my experience, I have not seen yet, is great, but often there will be edge cases that stop the libraries being useful in every case.
 I provide an example of this below where the available libraries did not cover the edge cases I had in a project I worked on a few years ago.
 When this happens, you may need to create some sanitisation logic.
 At this point, you are really going to have to gain good understanding of the execution contexts that will affect you and the different types of escaping you need to know about.
   * You have read, understood and implemented [Sanitisation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation) as per Identify Risks section